kekyo/Epoxy/README.md

 You can refer multi-platform application sample code variation in.
 This sample displays a list of the latest posts and images from The Cat API, downloading them asynchronously and displays them in a list format.

+Sample code projects are located in the [playground directory](playground/) or F# sample code in the [playground FSharp directory](playground.FSharp/).

-### How to get and build the sample code
+### How to get and build the template code

-The .NET 6 SDK CLI template is supported.
-You can easily try the sample code in a clean state with the following command:
+The .NET 7 SDK CLI template is supported.
+You can easily try the template code in a clean state with the following command:

 ```bash
 # Install the template package (Only at the first time or version update)